elastic/integrations/packages/threat_map/docs/README.md

 ## Prerequisites

-To use the Missile Map dashboard, ensure the following:
+To use the Threat Map dashboard, ensure the following:

 - **Timestamp Field:** Documents must contain a `@timestamp` field for time-range filtering.
 - **GeoIP Processor:** Apply a [GeoIP](https://www.elastic.co/guide/en/elasticsearch/reference/current/geoip-processor.html) processor to the IP field.
 The resulting document should contain `source.geo` and `destination.geo` fields.